d-bl/MAE-gf/docs/variants.md

 ## Bias ground
 ### Changing middle stitch
-![p-note-1]
+![p-bias-2]
 Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc. Usually, the same stitch is applied for this connecting stitch in the middle.
-See the green dots on the picture to the right.
+See the big dots on the picture to the right.
-<p style="clear: both"></p>

-![p-note-2]
 We can make many variants, by applying two or more different stitches for the middle stitch, see the dots in the picture.
 <p style="clear: both"></p>

 ### Other changes
-![p-note-3] ![p-note-4]
+![p-bias-3]
 More variants can be made by making connections at the corners, indicated in purple, like the rose-ground.
 And there is also the other stitches to play with.
 <p style="clear: both"></p>

-[p-note-1]: ../images/variants/g-bias-1.png?align=right "traditional bias"
-[p-note-2]: ../images/variants/g-bias-2.png?align=right "bias variant 1"
+[p-bias-2]: ../images/variants/g-bias-2.png?align=left "bias variant 1"
-[p-note-3]: ../images/variants/g-bias-3.png "variant 1 with crossings"
+[p-bias-3]: ../images/variants/g-bias-3.png?align=left "variant 1 with crossings"
-[p-note-4]: ../images/variants/g-bias-4.png "bias with all colors"

 ## Little snowflake, crossed in corner
-![p-snowcorner] ![p-snowside]
+![p-snowcorner]

 ### Changing corners
 The same way as with the roseground, variants can be made by changing the corners, indicated with purple dots in the picture above.